cmsc330spring25/spring25/projects/project0/project0.md

     - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
     - **if you're prompted with instructions to add Homebrew to your PATH, copy and paste the three commands provided by the terminal after running the above command**
 2. Install the basic dependencies
-    - Run `brew install opam openssl graphviz`
+    - Run `brew install opam openssl graphviz sl`
       - if you get an error on running this command, redo step 1, and read the terminal output this time.
 3. Initialize the OCaml package manager
     - Run `opam init`